-As kids face unfamiliar or challenging emotions, anxiety manifests and alerts them that perceived danger is present—that they need to fight or flee.
+As kids face unfamiliar or challenging emotions, anxiety manifests and alerts them that perceived danger is present and that they need to either fight or flee.

-Regardless of the source of their worries, children face many forms of anxiety—the same disorders we as adults may experience, like obsessive-compulsive disorder (OCD), social or generalized anxiety disorders, or post-traumatic stress disorder (PTSD).
+Regardless of the source of their worries, children face many forms of anxiety—the same disorders adults may experience, like obsessive-compulsive disorder (OCD), social or generalized anxiety disorders, or post-traumatic stress disorder (PTSD).

 Related: Help Your Child Deal with Bullying